dogwaddle/lizardmen-zettelkasten/README.md

+## Update (10/23/2022)

+If you are using this theme, it is not longer working due to the latest Obsidian update.
+I'm holding off on fully updating this page with all the screenshots until I'm 100% satisfied with the theme.
+I was able to recreate the theme to my liking, just have to give it some time to make sure everything is good.
+Until then I have the theme.css file I'm using uploaded.

+***

 ## Note to Visitors (01/07/2022)

 Howdy!
 I've been using this theme for the past month.
 In doing so, I've been tweaking it to work slightly different and with the Andy Mode plugin instead of CSS code.